ndnestor/Awesome-Links/Code Documentation.md

 // Logs the current stack trace trace(): void

-// Returns a promise which esolves when there are no logs to write to file or rejects if it times out waitForWrite(): Promise<void>
+// Returns a promise which resolves when there are no logs to write to file or rejects if it times out waitForWrite(): Promise<void>
 ```